DheepthaRajesh/dheeptha_rajesh/README.md

 **File permissions management in Linux:**

 Demonstrated the ability to manage file and directory permissions in a Linux environment.
 This project involved analyzing and modifying access control settings to ensure compliance with security policies, such as restricting unauthorized write access and managing hidden file permissions.
 This is a key skill in maintaining data integrity and preventing unauthorized access within organizations.
 By managing permissions effectively, organizations can enforce least-privilege principles, which is a cornerstone of cybersecurity best practices.

+**SQL Filter Queries for security incident investigation:**

+Utilized SQL queries to investigate security incidents by applying advanced filtering techniques.
+The tasks involved retrieving records from employee and login attempt databases, specifically focusing on after-hours login failures, suspicious login dates, and login attempts outside designated regions.
+I also extracted employee information based on department and location, applying LIKE, AND, OR, and NOT operators for precise data filtering.
+This project demonstrates my ability to analyze data patterns and detect anomalies, crucial for identifying potential security threats and enhancing organizational security.